-U.S. coalbed methane production peaked at nearly 2 trillion cubic feet in 2008, but dropped steadily in later years, with 1.3 trillion cubic feet produced in 2015, mostly from Colorado, New Mexico, and Wyoming.
-In 2015, coalbed methane provided around 5 percent of total U.S. natural gas production.
+U.S. coalbed methane production peaked at nearly 2 trillion cubic feet in 2008, but dropped steadily in later years, with 1 trillion cubic feet produced in 2016, mostly from Colorado, New Mexico, Wyoming, and Virginia.3 In 2016, coalbed methane provided around 4 percent of total U.S. natural gas production.4

 - U.S. Coalbed Methane Production (Website), Energy Information Administration